MatthijsKamstra/haxejs/20build/example.md

 - `-debug` Add debug information to the compiled code.

 This information also generates the [source-map](https://haxe.org/manual/debugging-source-map.html) which makes it easier to debug JavaScript code in the browser.
 It will map the js files code lines back to the original .hx files/classes.
-Very usefull for debugging.
+Very useful for debugging.

 - `--no-traces` Don't compile `trace` calls in the program.